 Hello, dear readers!
-A few days ago I was browsing through my newsfeed when I found an interesting book tag that I wanted to share with you.
+A few days ago I was browsing through my newsfeed when I found an interesting book tag (created by AliceReeds) that I wanted to share with you.
 There are 10 song titles and you have to choose a book you’ve read to match a certain criterion.
 Here is my list of books and my argumentation for each criterion.

 1. Guns N Roses “November Rain”

 Dumnezeu s-a născut în exil/ Dieu est né en éxile/ God Was Born in Exile by Vintilă Horia.
 Though it is an apocryphal journal of Latin poet Ovid’s exile on Scythian shores, the writing style is so intimate and poetic that it makes you empathise with Ovid’s suffering, longing for Rome and long-term journey to self-awareness.
 I won’t say how the novel ends, but it left a bitter taste in my mouth.